miurahr/cmake-optimize-architecture-flag/README.md

 4. Optimize compiler options

-  Here is an example to optimize example project for skylake generation of Intel CPU.
+  Here is an example to optimize an example project for the skylake generation of Intel CPU.
 ```
 set(TARGET_ARCHITECTURE skylake)
 cmake_compiler_machine_option(ARCHITECTURE_FLAG ${TARGET_ARCHITECTURE})